-The following table summarizes certain policies and practices utilized by the Company in connection with its executive compensation program.
+The following table summarizes certain policies and practices utilized by us in connection with our executive compensation program.

-Summary Executive Stock Ownership and Retention The Company maintains stock ownership guidelines intended to ensure that the interests of executives are economically aligned with those of our stockholders.
-These guidelines establish target levels of ownership of the Company's common stock that is calculated based on the following multiples of annual base salary: Chief Executive Officer - a multiple of 6 times annual base salary; Executive Vice Presidents - a multiple of 3 times annual base salary; and Corporate Vice Presidents - 1 times annual base salary.
+Executive Stock Ownership and Retention

+We maintain stock ownership guidelines intended to ensure that the interests of our executives are economically aligned with those of our stockholders.
+These guidelines establish the following target levels of ownership of our common stock

+- Chief Executive Officer 6 times annual base salary; - Executive Vice Presidents 3 times annual base salary; and Corporate Vice Presidents 1 times annual base salary.

 The Compensation Committee believes that the higher target multiples applicable to the Chief Executive Officer and our Executive Vice Presidents are appropriate given the greater relative scope of responsibilities relating to long-term stockholder value creation associated with those positions.

-These target levels determine whether the executive must retain additional stock acquired upon the vesting and release of restricted stock units ("RSUs"), deferred stock units ("DSUs") or the exercise of options.
-Specifically, unless and until the value of the Company's common stock held by an executive equals or exceeds his or her target level at the end of a calendar year, this executive must retain: At least 75% of the Company's common stock received upon the exercise of options or the vesting and release of RSUs or DSUs during the following year, after payment or withholding of any applicable exercise price and taxes; and All other shares of the Company's common stock held by the executive.
-The Company does not apply the value of stock options or unvested RSUs towards satisfying these guidelines, as the Compensation Committee believes that these guidelines are meant to encourage outright ownership of the Company's common stock.
-An executive is in compliance with these guidelines if the value of the shares of common stock held by the executive (including shares of common stock underlying vested DSUs and shares owned outright by, or held in trust for the benefit of, the executive or his or her immediate family members residing in the same household) equals or exceeds his or her target level at the end of the year, or if he or she has complied with the applicable retention requirements under the guidelines during the year.
+These target levels determine whether the executive must retain additional stock acquired upon the vesting and release of RSUs. deferred stock units ("DSUs") or the exercise of options.
+Specifically, unless and until the value of our common stock held by an executive equals or exceeds his or her target level at the end of a calendar year, this executive must retain:

+- At least 75% of our common stock received upon the exercise of options or the vesting and release of RSUs or DSUs during the following year, after payment or withholding of any applicable exercise price and taxes; and - All other shares of our common stock held by the executive.

+We do not apply the value of stock options or unvested RSUs towards satisfying these guidelines, as the Compensation Committee believes that these guidelines are meant to encourage outright ownership of our common stock.
 Each executive's compliance with the guidelines is measured annually as of December 31 and reviewed by the Compensation Committee.
-All named executive officers were in compliance with the guidelines as of December 31, 2015.
+All named executive officers were in compliance with the guidelines as of December 31, 2016.